KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/beam.md

 # Beam Tower

 This tower creates a beam between itself and the nearest beam tower.
-If no tether can be made, its cost will be refunded.
 With every level up, the beam tower will redo its tethering.

 * Single damage: Damage is dealt when an enemy crosses the beam.